meet-projects/Y2YL-Labs/Type II/Session 1, Flask Review/README.md

-# Javascript I - Lab
+# Flask Review - Lab

 ## Objective:
 In this lab, you will create a secrets' website called: Confession Bear!